 From our inception through September 30, 2017, our board of directors has declared a special dividend on four separate occasions and has approved cash payments to the holders of our stock options, stock appreciation rights, or SARs, and restricted stock units, or RSUs, as equitable adjustments in connection with these special dividends.
 The dividend payments totaled \$27.3 million, \$0.3 million, \$137.4 million and \$164.3 million in the years ended December 31, 2014, 2015 and 2016 and the nine months ended September 30, 2017, respectively.
-The equitable adjustment payments totaled \$1.6 million, \$0.4 million, \$4.9 million and \$33.9 million in the years ended December 31, 2014, 2015 and 2016 and the nine months ended September 30, 2017, respectively.
-As of September 30, 2017, there were \$9.2 million of equitable adjustment payments that had been approved by our board of directors that had not yet been paid to the holders of our stock options, SARs and RSUs.
+The equitable adjustment payments totaled \$1.6 million, \$0.4 million, \$4.9 million and \$33.9 million in the years ended December 31, 2014, 2015 and 2017, there were \$9.2 million of equitable adjustment payments that had been approved by our board of directors that had not yet been paid to the holders of our stock options, SARs and RSUs.
 These equitable adjustment payments will be paid to the holders of the applicable equity awards as they vest through 2021.
 We do not anticipate declaring cash dividends following the closing of this offering.
 Any future determination to declare dividends will be subject to the discretion of our board of directors and applicable law, and will depend on various factors, including our results of operations, financial condition, prospects and any other factors deemed relevant by our board of directors.